sefinch/sefinch.github.io/index.md

 ### 4. -- Explicit Reasoning over Commonsense for Dialogue Response Generation

-CS-E is a commonsense-grounded dialogue system that leverages explicit reasoning similar to chain-of-thought prompting to integrate ConvoSenseGenerator outputs into dialogue response generation using GPT.
+ConvoSense-E (CS-E) is a commonsense-grounded dialogue system that leverages explicit reasoning similar to chain-of-thought prompting to integrate ConvoSenseGenerator outputs into dialogue response generation using GPT.
 It is highly preferred by human judges compared to alternative dialogue systems.

 Example dialogue showing motivation of explicit reasoning over commonsense inferences to guide follow-up response generation:
 <br>